israelwei/AMD_project/README.md

 Our experimental results on five patients for training and two patients for test set yield a successful segmentation of the lesions.
 We achieved an 87.4% dice coefficient, a classification recall of 85.65% for the healthy patches and a recall of 87.44% for the pathological patches.
 We achieved an F1-score of 0.760.
 These preliminary results indicate that our method may be a useful tool for assisting clinicians in the diagnosis of AMD.

 An example for the result I've achieved on the test set is displayed below.
+The blue contour is the ground truth segmentation, and the yellow contour is the segmentation retrieved from my CNN predictions.
 ![better_result](https://user-images.githubusercontent.com/23454156/45216849-a8254780-b2aa-11e8-8b3d-5afa94ae9958.jpg)

 # About This Repo